Tibbs Law Office

 Years in business15

 Q & A

-I believe in a free consultation.
+- What is your typical process for working with a new customer?I believe in a free consultation.
 I like to meet in my office or I am willing to travel and do jail visits.
 To me, communication is imperative for a good relationship between attorney and client.
 I also pride myself on research and aggressive representation.
 Sometimes a case can be settled before trial or dismissed through motion practice such as suppression hearings, other times a trial is neccesary and you need a seasoned trial attorney.
 All options are explained to the client.

-I have an M.B.A. and JD degree.
+- What education and/or training do you have that relates to your work?I have an M.B.A. and JD degree.
 With two business degrees I have the training and knowledge to handle complicated business and family cases.

-I was a Division Chief in the Adult Trial Division of Louisville Metro Public Defender Office where I worked for 11 years.
+- How did you get started doing this type of work?I was a Division Chief in the Adult Trial Division of Louisville Metro Public Defender Office where I worked for 11 years.
 In that job, I learned how to handle high profile cases with severe penalties, including life sentences.